Amooryjubran/AmooryJubran/README.md

 ## I'm a Developer, Video Gamer, and a Soccer Player!!

-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently working as a Front End Developer at We Can Win
 - 👯 I’m looking to collaborate with other developers
 - 🥅 2021 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to kayak and cook